 The second thing Thomas does to promote healthy, sizable fish stocks is simply feed them.
 “You’ve gotta to feed the fish,” he says.
 Sure, there are probably a lot of crappie and bluegill already living in any given pond.
 But, Thomas has found that supplemental feeding with golden shiners, fathead minnows, and small bluegills makes a major difference.
 And, in some cases, they’ll actually spawn and reproduce, creating an even better food source.
 This all ties back to the importance of healthy vegetation.
 “That aquatic vegetation gives baitfish a place to hide and reproduce.
 It’s a natural cycle, and it all works together,” says Thomas.

-Finally, if you’re like Thomas and really want to catch big bass, consider this.
-Something that’s become very popular over the last few years is stocking Florida-strain largemouth.
-That said, Florida bass aren’t going to survive in all ponds.
+Finally, if you’re like Thomas and really want big bass in your backyard pond, consider this.
+Something that’s become very popular over the last few years is stocking Florida-strain large mouth.
+That said, Florida bass aren’t going to survive in all backyard ponds.
 The further north you go, the less likely they are to take.
 So, do a little research to determine if the area and climate you live in will support them.
 If they will, Thomas suggests introducing them gradually, and assures that doing so will ultimately help grow trophy bass.